 Line weighting is a primary measure for reducing seabird bycatch and there is increasing understanding about its effectiveness in combination with other measures.
-If used with an effective bird scaring line and night-setting, weighting regimes that sink hooks at $\geq$ 0.3 m/s to 2 m depth and $\geq$ 0.5 m/s to 5 m depth, should take hooks beyond the reach of most surface-seizing birds.
-Extensive work is currently underway to determine the most effective line weighting regime, however current minimum standards for branch line weighting configurations are:
+If used with an effective bird scaring line and night-setting, weighting regimes that sink hooks at ≥ 0.3 m/s to 2 m depth and ≥ 0.5 m/s to 5 m depth, should take hooks beyond the reach of most surface-seizing birds.
+Extensive work is currently underway to determine the most effective line weighting regime.
+However, current minimum standards for branch line weighting configurations are:

-- > 45 g lead weight at ≤ 1 m from the hook (to limit gear loss from shark bite-offs); or - > 60 g lead weight at $\leq$ 3.5 m from the hook; or - > 98 g lead weight $\leq$ 4 m from the hook. - Leader length: Positioning the weight further than 4 m from the hook is not recommended, as this increases the length of time for the baited hook to sink below the diving depth of seabirds. - Crew safety: To improve crew safety issues associated with the use of a point source of weight (e.g. leaded swivels), use of Safe Leads is strongly encouraged.
-These leads slide down the branch line during bite-offs or when the line breaks under tension, thereby greatly reducing the incidence of dangerous fly-backs towards the vessel (Sullivan et al., 2012) - Vessel effects: Large industrial and small artisanal vessels may require different weighting regimes to attain the same reduction in seabird bycatch. - Operational effects: In order to achieve the fastest practicable sink rates, hooks must be cast beyond the propeller wash, and yet remain under the protection of the bird scaring line/s.
+- > 45 g lead weight at ≤ 1 m from the hook (to limit gear loss from shark bite-offs); or - > 60 g lead weight at ≤ 3.5 m from the hook; or - > 98 g lead weight ≤ 4 m from the hook. - Leader length: Positioning the weight further than 4 m from the hook is not recommended, as this increases the length of time for the baited hook to sink below the diving depth of seabirds. - Crew safety: To improve crew safety issues associated with the use of a point source of weight (e.g. leaded swivels), use of Sliding Leads is strongly encouraged.
+These leads slide down the branch line during bite-offs or when the line breaks under tension, thereby greatly reducing the incidence of dangerous fly-backs towards the vessel (Sullivan et al., 2012) In the USA, fishermen commonly address fly-backs by altering the angle at which the weighted line is retrieved so that crew are not directly in the path of the weight should the hook line break under high tension.
+Options include welding an open metal loop to the top rail next to the vessel's fish gate, or welding a short metal post perpendicular to the top rail.
+An even simpler option is to use the smooth post of the fish gate itself, though a more detailed specification is yet to be published (ACAP, 2014). - Vessel effects: Large industrial and small artisanal vessels may require different weighting regimes to attain the same reduction in seabird bycatch. - Operational effects: In order to achieve the fastest practicable sink rates, hooks must be cast beyond the propeller wash, and yet remain under the protection of the bird scaring line/s.